When Should You Change Brake Pads And Rotors?

-Like we stated above, if you're experiencing a grinding noise while you're applying pressure to the brake pedal, your brake pads need to be replaced ASAP.
-Some brake pads have built in metal wear indicators, which are designed to make a loud noise and alert you that it's time to replace the pads.
+As we stated above, if you're experiencing a grinding noise while you're applying pressure to the brake pedal, your brake pads need to be replaced ASAP.
+Some brake pads have built-in metal wear indicators, which are designed to make a loud noise and alert you that it's time to replace the pads.
 If you leave the brake pads to continue grinding, you're opening yourself up to a lot more damage and higher repair costs.

 3. Vibration When Braking

-Vibration when you apply the brakes is another sign that your vehicle's braking system is in need of professional help.
-Chances are that your rotors are warped and created uneven brake pad wear at the same time.
+Vibration, when you apply the brakes, is another sign that your vehicle's braking system is in need of professional help.
+Chances are that your rotors are warped and create uneven brake pad wear at the same time.

 4. Taking Longer To Stop

 Another major sign that your brakes need to be checked out is loss of performance when applying the brakes.
 If you're experiencing less than ideal-stoppage times while applying your brakes, it may mean your brake pads are worn down completely or that your brake fluid is low (oftentimes due to a leak).
 For a true understanding of what's going on with your brakes, you'll want to get to a brake mechanic as soon as possible to ensure you don't lose all braking abilities.

 Most modern vehicles come with brake warning lights that appear on your dash.
 One is your Antilock Braking System (ABS) light and the other is your brake system warning light.
 Your brake light won't always come on when there is an issue — it's also the light that appears on your dash when your parking brake is engaged.
 But if you're seeing a brake warning light and your parking brake isn't engaged, it's time to have a brake expert take a look at your system to diagnose your issues.

 6. Your Brake Pads Appear To Be Thin